Isabella Buscemi Flaunts Killer Curves In Tiny Bikini For Sizzling Bang Energy Video

-Internet sensation Isabella Buscemi tantalized her 2.6 million Instagram followers once more on Sunday, January 29, when she shared a sizzling new clip of herself clad in a bikini.
+Internet sensation Isabella Buscemi tantalized her 2.6 million Instagram followers once again on Sunday, January 29, when she shared a sizzling new clip of herself clad in a bikini.

 The 22-year-old was recorded while poolside on a lush property for the footage, which was paired with tranquil house music.
-She stood out the most as she moved between a number of sexy poses and gestures that showed off her killer curves
+She moved between a number of sexy poses and gestures that showed off her killer curves

-In the beginning of the clip, she sat on a gray daybed, first on her bottom, then on her shins, as the front of her body faced the camera.
+In the beginning of the clip, she sat on a gray daybed, first on her bottom and then on her shins, as the front of her body faced the camera.
 She caressed her figure and adjusted her locks before enjoying a Bang Energy drink.
-She was also captured inside of a jacuzzi tub, standing up straight as she propped her derrière out.
+She was also captured inside of a jacuzzi tub, standing straight up as she propped her derrière out.

 She alternated between smiling and pouting throughout the clip, exuding both sultry and happy vibes.
 Her long highlighted blond hair was parted slightly off-center and pulled back partially with two small butterfly clips.
 She rocked her nails short with a maroon-colored polish.